nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 category: work
 ---

+### Executive Summary
+We need to reduce our energy demand to avoid a climate catastrophe.
+I designed, tested and built a simple retrofit device, FRED, that reduces our research lab energy consumption by a couple of percent using some very cheap off-the-shelf electronics and a few dozen lines of code.
+It works by alerting researchers when they leave open their 'fume hoods' (cupboards where chemicals are handled).
+The data from a trial over 2 months in a real lab shows that each fume hood used an estimated 33% less energy after FRED was installed, corresponding to about 3.3 tCO2e avoided per fume hood.

+FRED stands for "Fumehood Reduction in Energy Device" has a smiley face on it.

 ### The need to reduce our energy demand

 We are all aware that switching to renewable, zero-emissions energy as fast as possible is critical to mitigate the impact of climate change.